businesszh/coreappdashboard/data/md/accessing-admin-managing-resources.md

 ## Best Practices

 1. **Regular Backups**: Although GitBase uses GitHub for version control, it's a good practice to periodically backup your `resources.json` file.
-2. **Descriptive Names and Descriptions**: Use clear, concise names and descriptions for your resources to make them easy to understand and find.
 3. **URL Verification**: Always double-check the URLs you enter to ensure they are correct and functional.
 4. **Consistent Formatting**: Maintain a consistent style in your resource descriptions for a professional appearance.